Cesarmosqueira/Advanded-AI/PC1/pc1.md

 For the problem discussed in class, JSSP, organize the python code (in a different language if you prefer) to test the random sampling solutions discussed in class.

 * (3 points) make the code reusable streamlined to test different instances of the problem.
+  - I actually don't know what kind of objected oriented programming application I know is awful.
+But its reusable and streamlined to test different instances of the problem.
+Fairly simple.

 * (2 points) run the random sampling method on the same instances seen in CC206-Sesion6.pdf for exactly 3 minutes.
+  - There is a random sampling solution ... fill this with an screenshot or smt

 * (2 points) present graphs of the results in a similar fashion as seen in CC206-Sesion6.pdf.
+  - Will probably add a different graph for the solution later.
+But the graphs are still there.

 ## Part 2